How to Use Push Notifications

 - Your native app must be live in order to send push notifications.
 There's no way for users to receive them without having the live app installed on their device.
 For Web Apps your users must accept push notifications when they visit your PWA page.
 They do not need to have the app installed nor do they need to have it or the browser running.

 - When an app is installed, users can choose to enable or opt out of push notifications.
 If they opt out, they won't receive any from your app.

 - If you want to receive push notifications successfully, it's important to enable both push notifications AND location services, which allows you to receive location-based messages.

 - The Messages feature will serve as a log of push notifications received.
 Add it to your app so users can reference them later!

 - If you encounter any errors when sending a push notification, see our troubleshooting article.

 Step 1: Message

-- Select the devices (iOS and/or Android) you'd like to send the push notification to.
+- Select the devices (Any combination of iOS, Android or Web App) you'd like to send the push notification to.

 - If you'd like to publish your message to social media sites (Facebook and/or Twitter), you can connect your account here.
 Once you've logged in, just check the box next to the site.

 - Enter a Message Title if you wish.
 This will be slightly more larger and bold to signify the title or subject of the message.